vexyl/TanarusExtractor/README.md

 If running as a DLL: ```dotnet T3D.dll <archive.t3d> <output folder> [-obj]```

-The command line option ```-obj``` will convert the WLD to OBJ as a basic untextured map.
+The command line option ```-obj``` will convert the WLD to OBJ format.
 Leaving this out it will function as the original T3D and only extract the contents of the T3D archive.

 ## References
 https://github.com/MrPnut/T3D